Imperialism: Cultural imperialism

 Imperialism has been subject to moral or immoral censure by its critics, and thus the term "imperialism" is frequently used in international propaganda as a pejorative for expansionist and aggressive foreign policy.

+Religious imperialism

+Aspects of imperialism motivated by religious supremacism can be described as religious imperialism.
+Religious imperialism involves the extension of religious authority modeled on colonial power structures.
+In 1932, scholar Clifford Manshardt defined religious imperialism as "the attitude of mind which says that that which I believe should be believed by everyone else; and which is willing to undergo hardships and make sacrifices for the extension of that belief."

 Psychological imperialism

 An empire mentality may build on and bolster views contrasting "primitive" and "advanced" peoples and cultures, thus justifying and encouraging imperialist practices among participants.